DETAILED ACTION

 The secondary battery according to claim 1,

-wherein a tab and the first transfer sheet form a first connection area on the first surface, a tab and the first transfer sheet forming a second connection area on the second surface, the first connection area and the second connection area being opposite or at least partially staggered.
-(Liu figure 2 clearly depicts both a first and second tab being connected to opposite surfaces of the transfer sheet, transversely, and the first and second connection areas are opposite each other in the horizontal direction.)
+wherein the first tab and the first transfer sheet form a first connection area on the first surface, the third tab and the first transfer sheet forming a second connection area on the second surface, the first connection area and the second connection area being opposite or at least partially staggered.
+(Liu figure 2 clearly depicts both a first and third tab being connected to opposite surfaces of the transfer sheet, transversely, and the first and second connection areas are opposite each other in the horizontal direction.)

 Regarding claim 8, Liu teaches all of the following elements: